LASG targets 100,000 participants for economic summit

 By Babajide Komolafe

-The Lagos State Government yesterday disclosed that it is targeting 100,000 participants for its economic summit, Ehingneti 2020.
+The Lagos State Government has said it is targeting 100,000 participants for its economic summit, Ehingneti 2020.

 Meanwhile the government has unveiled a new logo for the summit which is designed to hold virtually from November 10th to 12th this year.
 The theme for the summit is, ‘For a Greater Lagos: Setting the Tone for The Next Decade’.

-READ ALSO:Third Mainland Bridge closure: Fashola thanks Lagos residents, seeks more patience

-Speaking on the expectation of a larger participation at this summit, Solape Hammond is the Special Adviser on the Sustainable Development Goals (SDGs) and Investments to the Governor of Lagos State, said: “This year because of the COVID-19 restrictions on large gatherings we have opted for a virtual summit.
+Speaking on the expectation of a larger participation at this summit, Solape Hammond, the Special Adviser to the Governor of Lagos State, on the Sustainable Development Goals (SDGs) and Investments said: “This year because of the COVID-19 restrictions on large gatherings we have opted for a virtual summit.
 This is not a limitation but an enabler.
 This means that this year we can have a lot more people involved.
 We are looking for active participation from all people who love Lagos.
 We are looking for at least 100,000 people to participate in this year’s summit and we don’t think that is a tall order.

 Also speaking at the conference, the Commissioner for Economic Planning and Budget, who is also a Co-chair of the Steering Committee, Mr. Sam Egube, said this year’s summit is aimed at reconnecting with the private sector, which is the bedrock of the Lagos Economic Summit.
 The quest to strengthen existing relationship between government and the private sector is one of the major goals of this summit since greater private sector participation in governance is a prerequisite for a functional state.